Looped Docs

 Discord

-Connect an agent to Discord: setup, in-channel replies, and observer agents.
+Connect an agent to Discord: setup, in-channel replies and slash commands.

 Triggers turn an agent into a long-lived service that waits for events, acts on them, delivers the result, and goes idle.
 The discord trigger connects that loop to a Discord server: the agent watches channels and replies in-channel to the messages that wake it.